A rehab workout to get you moving again

 Before you get started

 Always consult your GP/Physio first after sustaining an injury or if you feel more pain during any of these exercises – stop and seek the advice of your GP/Physio.

 1. Heel taps

 Helps with lower back pain.

 How-to: Lie on your back with your knees bent and feet flat on the floor (A).
 Breathe in and, as you breathe out, contract your deep abdominal muscles.
-Lift one leg at a time off the mat until both knees are bent at a 90-degree angle and your toes are pointed towards the ceiling.
-Breathe.
+Lift one leg at a time off the mat until both knees are bent at a 90-degree angle.
 Keeping your abdominals contracted and your lower back on the floor, slowly lower one leg to tap your heel on the ground (B), then return to the start position.
 Repeat on the other side.
-Start with 10 reps and build to 20.
+Start with 10 reps on each leg and build to 20.

-Tip: If your lower back has flared up, just lie down and work on your breathing and deep abdominal activation.
+Tip: If you feel any pain in your lower back, just lie down and work on your breathing and deep abdominal activation.
 This will activate the muscles you want to work while allowing the muscles in your lower back and hips to relax.

 2. Controlled step-ups

 How do they work?
 Performing this exercise with a focus on the front of the thigh and the glutes can help you stabilise your hips, spine and knees.